 Baseball guru Bill James called Pedro Guerrero the best hitter of the 1980s.
 Pedro had it all - a high batting average (.300 lifetime), high on-base percentage, power, good stolen-base percentage, and above-average range in the outfield.

 When the Dodgers tried to move him to third base (something they have tried to do to many outfielders in team history), his range factor at third was decent but the Dodgers apparently felt he made too many errors.
 Whatever the numbers say, he could never shake off a reputation as an atrocious fielder, both in the outfield and at third base, which is partly why he ended his career as a first baseman.
 In fact, he had played a lot of infield in the minors, including some time at second base early in his major league career, so trying him at third base was not too far-fetched.

 In a classic (and probably apocryphal) tale, manager Tommy Lasorda was talking to Guerrero about how to field third base at a time when Steve Sax was having his problems at second base - and it went something like this:

 "Tommy: Pedro, suppose the bases are loaded.
 What are you thinking about the next hitter?
 Pedro: I'm thinking 'Don't hit it to me'.
 Tommy: Come on, what else are you thinking?
 Pedro: I'm thinking 'Don't hit it to Saxxy either'."

 He was third in the MVP voting three times - twice with the Dodgers and once with the St. Louis Cardinals.
 He was World Series co-MVP in 1981, when the Dodgers won the World Series.
-He was also a key member of the division-winning Dodger teams in 1983 and 1985, and was part of the 1988 Dodgers who went on to win the World Series until he was traded to the Cardinals (for pitcher John Tudor) in mid-season; at the time he was hitting .298 with a good on-base percentage but not much power.
+He was also a key member of the division-winning Dodger teams in 1983 and 1985, and was part of the 1988 Dodgers who went on to win the World Series until he was traded to the Cardinals in mid-season (for pitcher John Tudor); at the time he was hitting .298 with a good on-base percentage but not much power.
 After the 1983 season, he was signed to a 5-year, $7 million contract, which was the largest in team history at that time.

 He was acquitted of drug charges in 2000.